Arvid Harnack: Harnack/Schulze-Boysen Group

 Harnack acted as the intermediary when transmitting reports, which were delivered from several people, including Schulze-Boysen, and were encyphered and passed to Hans Coppi for transmission.
 The courier was initially Behrens, but Schlösinger took over when Behrens became unavailable.
 On 1 July 1941, Korotkov and the Soviet embassy staff, along with many other Soviet citizens, left Germany.

 In June 1941, after the German invasion of the Soviet Union, the resistance group intensified its leaflet propaganda.
 At the same time, the group started to collect military intelligence in a careful, systematic manner that could be used to overthrow the Nazis.
 Members of both groups were convinced that Germany could only be liberated by the Nazis' military defeat, and that by shortening the war, millions of people could be saved.

 In 1941, Harnack sent the Soviets information about the forthcoming invasion.
-That same year, he wrote for the resistance magazine, Die innere Front ("The Inner Front"), the twice-monthly newspaper written in six languages that was created by John Sieg.
+That same year, he wrote for the resistance magazine, Die innere Front' ("The Home Front"), the twice-monthly newspaper written in six languages that was created by John Sieg.
 In 1942, Harnack produced a study called "Das nationalsoialistische Stadium des Monopolkapitalismus" (The National stage of monopoly capitalism), published in Die innere Front, which described the Gestapo as a tendentious and antigovernment economic treatise, and was read as far as Munich and Hamburg.

 In the summer of 1942, Sieg recruited Wilhelm Guddorf, a communist writer and former editor of the Die Rote Fahne.
 From January to August 1942, Harnack was forced to pass his intelligence via courier.
 Harnack arranged with the Communist Party in Hamburg via Bernhard Bästlein to pass the reports through contacts in Flensburg and Denmark to the Soviet embassy in Stockholm.
 Bästlein was a close associate of Guddorf.